wedeling/EasySurrogate/tutorials/gray_scott/Gray_Scott.md

 ![alt text](pdfs.png)

-Clearly, the reduced model and the refernce model are identical for our 4 QoIs during the trainig phase.
+Clearly, the reduced model and the reference model are identical for our 4 QoIs during the training phase.
 This means that, as far as our 4 QoIs are concerned, the training data of the 4 `tau` times are sufficient, and we do not need to extract snapshots of the exact, `128 x 128` subgrid-scale terms from the data.